- West Country

 Experts are warning people in the South West to protect their phones or face being a victim of identity fraud.

-34% don't have anti-virus / safety software on their mobile devices
+40% don't have any anti-virus or safety software on their devices.

-5% wrongly believe that as they have an Apple device they can't get a virus
+And 10% of Bristolians wrongly believe if they have an Apple device they can't get a virus.